itoc/ansible-role-bamboo/README.md

 This role require Ansible 2.0 or higher.

-This role was designed for Ubuntu Server 14.04 LTS and Ubuntu Server 16.04 LTS.
+This role was designed for Centos.

 Role Variables
 --------------